 Radio Swiss Jazz

 BBC Radio 6 Music

 Hi On Line Radio Jazz (Musica only)

 You will notice some changes besides your presets missing.
 The menus in Internet radio mode are slightly different.
 For example, “Local stations” in North America is now named “Local United States”, but will still list only local stations in your area.

 Another change- some Internet radio station names are different.
 Some new stations and Podcasts will be available, while others may be missing.
 You can request a station or podcast be added (or report a problem with a station) using this form.

-After you successfully submit the form you will receive an acknowledgment email along with an invitation to register to check the status of your request.
-You will receive a follow-up email confirming whether your station could be added.
-Currently, this could take several weeks or longer due to the large volume of requests all at once, but is expected to take less than 24-48 hours in the future.
+After you successfully submit the form you will receive an acknowledgment email along with an invitation to register to check the status of your request unless you have already registered on the portal.
+You will receive a follow-up email, typically within 48-72 hours or less, confirming whether your station could be added or not.
+Stations that use an audio codec not supported cannot be added, nor can any iHeart-owned radio station per iHeart.